Soft Language Prompts for Language Transfer: Evaluation with Multiple Training Seeds

 In Table~\ref{tab:seeds}, we report the evaluation results of all configurations that were trained on the German version of the WikiANN dataset using three different seeds.
 Along with the mean values, we also report the standard deviation

-The obtained results demonstrate that the best results for knowledge transfer from German to other languages are obtained when combining a soft language prompt and a task adapter, supporting our observation that this configuration achieves superior results on the classification tasks.
+The obtained results demonstrate that the best results for knowledge transfer from German to other languages are obtained by using task adapters for Bulgarian, Greek, Malayalam, Romanian and Swahili.
+In contrast, the best combination for Czech, Slovenian, Slovak, Telugu and Urdu was a soft language prompt with a task adapter.
+This observation supports our previous findings that both configurations achieved superior results on the NER task when transferring knowledge from German.